was07/cyan/README.md

 ### If-Else Blocks

 There are `if`, `then`, and `else` keywords to use to make a if-else block.
-They can be one or multi iner.
+They can be single or multiliner.

 ```py
 if Num(inp()) > 0 then {  # multi-line example